tanner4137/magento/README.md

 # Introduction

 This document covers Magento and how I'm getting it installed on an Amazon EC2 instance
+## Prerequisites

+Before beginning the installation process, you must create an account at https://magento.com/

+After creating an account, acquire your public and private keys, needed for a later step, by visiting [this](https://marketplace.magento.com/) site.
+Once on there, click on your name in the top right corner and then click on "My Profile".
+Once there, click on "Access Keys", located under Marketplace > My Products.

+Assuming you don't already have an access key created, simply create one and name it something appropriate.
+Once created, make note that in a later step, your public key will act as your username and your private key will act as your password.

 ## Installation steps